AicraftersLab/TangerMed-PV-Gen/README.md

 ## Backend Documentation (backend/app.py)

 The backend is built with FastAPI and exposes several endpoints for media processing and PV generation.
-Files uploaded or downloaded from URLs are processed using **temporary directories** and are not stored persistently.
+Files uploaded are processed using **temporary directories** and are not stored persistently.

 *   **`/transcribe_video` (POST)**
-    *   **Description:** Transcribes the audio content of a video.
-Handles both file uploads and Google Drive URLs.
+    *   **Description:** Transcribes the audio content of a video file.
     *   **Input:** `multipart/form-data`
         *   `video`: (Optional) Video file (`UploadFile`).
         *   `drive_url`: (Optional) Google Drive sharing URL (string).